klyone/exeal-courses/TDD/Week_3/string_calculator_kata/README.md

 The concrete rules are the following ones:

 - Step 1: 0, 1 or 2 numbers separated by commas.
 The empty string returns the 0 value -> Function signature: int Add(String numbers)

+- Step 2: Add can receive any amount of integers inside the string.